Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Main Results

-The role of $R_i(k)$ in TVCS has an immediate implication for distinguishing between class $\Vc$ and $\Ic$ networks: a network belongs to class $\Vc$ if the nodes with the highest $R_i(1)$ and $R_i(K - 1)$ are distinct (Supplementary Note~3).
+The condition of $A$ being irreducible is equivalent to the network being strongly connected, and thus not restrictive.
+Likewise, $A$ being aperiodic is not restrictive as it requires that there exists no integer number greater than 1 that divides the length of every cycle in the network (satisfied, in particular, if any self-loops exist).
+Finally, $A$ is almost always diagonalizable in the Lebesgue sense, i.e., the set of non-diagonalizable $A$ has Lebesgue measure zero.

 Consider again the networks of Figure~\ref{fig:tv-adv}(c and f).
 Here, the color intensity of each node indicates its value $R_i(1)$ while its size corresponds to its value $R_i(K - 1)$.
 Clearly, the first few largest and darkest nodes are distinct in Figure~\ref{fig:tv-adv}(c), while there is a close correlation between nodal size and darkness in Figure~\ref{fig:tv-adv}(f), illustrating the root cause of their difference in benefiting from TVCS.

 If a network has $r(0) = r(K - 1)$, it is still possible that the network belongs to class $\Vc$.
 In fact, about half of the networks with $r(0) = r(K - 1)$ still belong to $\Vc$ (Figure~\ref{fig:Km1eq1}(a)).
 However, these networks have a value of $\chi$ of no more than $3\%$ on average, and in turn this value quickly decreases with the dominance of the node $r(0)$ over the rest of the network nodes (Figure~\ref{fig:Km1eq1}(b)).
 This is a strong indication that, for most practical purposes, the test based on $2k$-communicability is a valid indicator of whether a network benefits from TVCS.
-Furthermore, in the case of undirected networks, it is possible to analytically prove that a network belongs to class $\Ic$ ($\chi = 0$) if certain conditions based on the eigen-decomposition of the adjacency matrix $A$ are satisfied.
-As shown in Supplementary Note~4, these conditions include: \begin{enumerate} \item Networks where the eigenvector centrality of one node is significantly higher than the rest of the network, and the network dynamics is dominated by the largest eigenvalue of $A$.
-A totally disconnected network (with nonzero self-loops) is the extreme case of such networks. \item Networks where the eigenvector centrality of all nodes is determined by the weight of their link to the most central one.
-The canonical example is a star network with no (or small) self-loops. \item Networks where $A$ has three distinct eigenvalues (e.g., complete bipartite networks, connected strongly regular networks, and some cones on strongly regular graphs) and $r(0) = r(\infty)$.
-Star networks are also the canonical example here. \end{enumerate} The general abstraction from these cases is that a network belongs to class $\Ic$ if it contains a sufficiently distinct central node, which reinforces our main conclusion that $\Vc$ is the class of networks with multiple scale-heterogeneous central nodes.
-The inclusion relationships between the various classes of networks introduced in this section are summarized in Figure~\ref{fig:Km1eq1}(c).
+Furthermore, in the case of undirected networks, it is possible to analytically prove that a network belongs to class $\Ic$ ($\chi = 0$) if certain conditions based on the eigen-decomposition of the adjacency matrix $A$ are satisfied, as shown next.